Desmarestia viridis: Habitat and distribution

-Ecological Role
+Ecological role

-D. viridis is a primary producer, and like all other algae species, produces its own food via photosynthesis.
+Desmarestia viridis is a primary producer, and like all other algae species, produces its own food via photosynthesis.
 Brown algae does contain chlorophyll, however the majority of their photosynthetic production is from the pigment fucoxanthin.
 Fucoxanthin reflects yellow light, and absorbs the sunlight and then transfers this energy along to the chlorophyll to process.

-An interesting correlation researchers have looked into is the relationship between Desmarestia viridis and the Green Sea Urchin species Strongylocentrotus droebachiensis.
+An interesting correlation researchers have looked into is the relationship between D. viridis and the Green Sea Urchin species Strongylocentrotus droebachiensis.
 One study conducted in Norway looked specifically at the effect of D. viridis on S. droebachiensis distribution and grazing patterns in the field, as well as a lab experiment to determine the effect of the sulphuric acid released from D. viridis on the sea urchin movement.
 They found that S. droebachiensis densities were one-to-two hundred times lower in areas with high concentrations of kelp than in those with low concentrations.
-Additionally, they found that the kelp (Alaria esculenta) that is eaten by S. droebachiensis was consumed less when also in the presence of D. viridis.
+Additionally, they found that the kelp Alaria esculenta that is eaten by S. droebachiensis was consumed less when also in the presence of D. viridis.
 This implies that the presence of D. viridis has a negative effect on the S. droebachiensis.
 In the lab experiment, they found that exposing S. droebachiensis to 500 μl water with a pH of 7.5 made them stop moving, while adding just 25 μl of water at pH of 1 (which is the pH of the sulfuric acid that D. viridis releases) made the urchins move in the opposite direction.